kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Revisiting Ethics in Business

-Profit pressure distorts choices.
+Profit pressure distorts choices
-Guardrails protect trust.
+Guardrails protect trust
 Long term value matters

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.